dcokeyi/dcokeyi/README.md

-- 👋 Hi, I’m Okey-Ikeri
+- 👋 Hi, I’m Divine, Okey-Ikeri
-- 👀 I’m interested in Full stack development and Data analysis.
-- 🌱 I’m currently learning AWS so I could get my certificate

 <!---
 dcokeyi/dcokeyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.